creg-ny-baa/cloud-level-manager/README.md

 - Explicitely for each level

 ## Templates
 The top level dictionary key is a template name.

-Notice that we did not define 'default_template' in the example above...
-The CloudLevelManager provides default values for any template name or attributes that are missing or not defined.
+In the example above that is the `support/resistance` string.
+Because we did not specify a template with that name, CloudLevelManager applied a default template.
+It provides default values for any template name or attributes that are missing or not defined.

 Let's make a template:
 ```python